DALLAS — Today, in 2004, Thomas Cook powered by Condor, the German leisure airline, changed its name and became known as ‘Condor’ (DE).

-Condor (DE) could trace its history to December 21, 1955.
-Known initially as Deutsche Flugdienst GmbH, operations commenced on March 28, 1956, from Frankfurt (FRA).
-It had a fleet of three 36-seat Vickers VC.1 Vikings.
+The airline, which can trace its roots back to December 21, 1955, initially operated under the name Deutsche Flugdienst GmbH.
+It started its operations on March 28, 1956, from Frankfurt (FRA) with a fleet consisting of three 36-seat Vickers VC.1 Vikings.

-By 1960, German flag-carrier Lufthansa (LH) would take complete control of the airline.
-After a name change to Condor Flugdienst on October 25, 1961, LH continued to operate DE as a charter subsidiary.
-It then rapidly expanded DE’s fleet and network.
-This included new long-haul services to Thailand, Sri Lanka, and the Dominican Republic, launched in 1966.
+German flag carrier Lufthansa (LH) gained full control of the airline by 1960.
+The airline was then renamed Condor Flugdienst on October 25, 1961, and LH continued to operate it as a charter subsidiary.
+Under LH’s management, Condor’s fleet and network expanded rapidly.
+This included the introduction of new long-haul services to Thailand, Sri Lanka, and the Dominican Republic in 1966.

-In 2000, LH began to sell off its shares in DE to the Thomas Cook Group (TCG).
-The transition and integration of DE with the group’s other airlines, including Thomas Cook Airlines UK, Scandinavia, and Belgium, led to the carrier’s rebranding as ‘Thomas Cook powered by Condor.’
+In 2000, Lufthansa began selling its shares in Condor Flugdienst to the Thomas Cook Group (TCG).
+The integration of Condor with other airlines within the Thomas Cook Group, such as Thomas Cook Airlines UK, Scandinavia, and Belgium, led to the rebranding of the carrier as ‘Thomas Cook powered by Condor.’

-A new livery was introduced, featuring the standard TCG livery with the addition of ‘powered by Condor.’
-The first aircraft to display the new color scheme took off in June 2002.
+As part of the rebranding, a new livery was introduced, featuring the standard Thomas Cook Group livery with the additional branding of ‘powered by Condor.’
+The first aircraft showcasing this new color scheme took flight in June 2002.

 Condor Flies Again

-The branding did not last long, however.
-Management decided to return to the original Condor branding but with TCG colors.
-When Thomas Cook collapsed in 2019, the German government stepped in and offered a bridge loan to keep the airline flying.
-Polish flag-carrier LOT (LO) purchased DE in January 2020, but the sale collapsed a few months later due to the COVID-19 pandemic.
+Following the collapse of Thomas Cook in 2019, the German government intervened and provided a bridge loan to ensure the continuity of the airline’s operations.
+In January 2020, Polish flag carrier LOT (LO) acquired Condor, but the sale fell through a few months later due to the outbreak of the COVID-19 pandemic.

-In July 2021, asset management company Attestor took control of the airline, purchasing 51% of the shares.
-The remaining 49% is owned by the German federal government and the regional government in Hesse, where Condor is based.
-On July 28, the airline also announced an order for 16 Airbus A330-900neo aircraft as part of a fleet renewal program.
+In July 2021, asset management company Attestor gained control of the airline by acquiring a 51% stake in its shares.
+The remaining 49% of shares are owned by the German federal government and the regional government in Hesse, where Condor is headquartered.